• Skip to primary navigation

 Tracing the tree

 • Next, use the cut-out Christmas tree template and trace the outline onto the white fondant backgrounds.
-Make sure the template is well fitted within the white background.
 In tracing the Christmas tree, suffice if you trace just the tree and not its trunk.
 Use a needle tool, a skewer or a toothpick to do the tracing.

 Making the tree trunk